 More and more often infrared lamps are used on terraces, giving thermal comfort in outdoor areas of commercial premises, providing heat and extending the stay of customers even on the coldest and harshest winter evenings.
 However, innovative and immediate heating techniques are not always the most suitable from a safety point of view.
+Are this infrared lamps safe?
 Let’s take a closer look at how infrared radiation works and the effect it has on the human body.

 - Radiation heating: how it works

 - Safe use of infrared lamps

 Radiation heating in infrared lamps is safe?

 Rooms or objects can be heated by contact or without contact.